LearnAPI Reference

 (.preventDefault e)

-Now we’ll add the event listeners for body clicks and the back button.
-The back button handler will also update the store:
+Next we’ll add the event listeners for body clicks and the back button.
+The back button handler will also update the store using an action:

 (defn main [store el]